Discover more from On Humanity

 If this post was forwarded to you, please subscribe to receive future updates in your inbox!

 Greetings, everyone.
 A fraction of you received this in your inbox on a federal holiday, and what do you typically do on a holiday?
-That’s right, you ask some hard questions, such as:
+Perhaps you ask hard questions, such as:

 How do you create true meaning in life?

 What is your raison d'être?